Baby Boomer Nails: Here's The 411 On The French Mani Remix

 Baby boomer nails are all the rage in France and Germany.
 According to Pinterest's 2018 Global Beauty Report, pins of this particular nail design are up 100%.
-And if you just asked yourself, "What the heck are baby boomer nails and why are Europeans loving it?"
+And if you just asked yourself, "What the heck are baby boomer nails?"
 You're not the only one — we've got the same questions.

 Hmm, it seems that France and Germany are onto something.
 Baby boomer nails are the perfect blend of minimal nail art and the classic French manicure.
 If you want to get on board with the French ombré look but don't know how you'll explain it to your manicurist, we've rounded up some inspiration and pro tips to take to your next appointment.
 A deeper dive into baby boomer nails, ahead.